sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Workspaces, User Security, Data Governance, and Data Integration.md

 Availability zones allow Fabric customers to run critical applications with higher availability and fault tolerance in the event of datacenter failures.
 Fabric supports zone-redundant availability zones, such that resources replicate across zones automatically, without any customer intervention.

-Business Continuity and Disaster Recovery (BCDR) is supported in Fabric for for Power BI Fabric items, such as datasets, reports, etc.
+Business Continuity and Disaster Recovery (BCDR) is supported in Fabric for Power BI Fabric items, such as datasets, reports, etc.

 > Note: Non-Power BI Fabric items, such as Notebooks, KQL Databases, or for data stored in OneLake are not covered under BCDR